petern160/ResourceWall_Layout/README.md

 ### Feature 5 + 6:
 User story:
-users should be able to (5) rate any resource and (6) like any resource
+users should be able to (5) rate any resource and (6) bookmark any resource

 Scenario:
 Given: user is looking at a posts and decides to
 - (5) rate the post
-- (6) like the post
+- (6) bookmark the post
 When:
 - (5) Clicking on UP and DOWN arrows (reddit style)
-- (6) Clicking on the like icon (heart icon or check mark)
+- (6) Clicking on the bookmark icon
 Then:
 - (5) The counter will update accourding to UP/DOWN arrow
-- (6) The like icon will be filled/changed and added to the user's liked post collection
+- (6) The bookmark icon will be filled/changed and added to the user's liked post collection

 ### Feature 7:
 User story: